 Martin Bern is a partner in the San Francisco office of Munger, Tolles & Olson.
-He focuses his practice on complex commercial litigation and class actions.
-As part of his litigation practice, Mr. Bern counsels clients and litigates and negotiates settlements in the following substantive areas: employment, unfair competition, product liability, contracts, environmental torts and energy law.
+He focuses his practice on complex commercial and class action litigation, including labor and employment, construction defect, contracts and unfair competition.

 - Philip Morris USA in a three-month California consumer class action trial relating to the marketing of “light” cigarettes; plaintiffs recovered nothing on their claims.

-Mr. Bern has also provided pro bono representation to impoverished individuals in the San Francisco area in areas of debt collection, landlord tenant disputes, civil rights and immigration.
+Mr. Bern has also provided pro bono representation and advice to national and local environmental organizations on natural resource, legislative and environmental issues, as well as to impoverished individuals in the San Francisco area in areas of debt collection, landlord tenant disputes, civil rights and immigration.

-Following law school, Mr. Bern served as a law clerk to Judge Charles A. Legge of the United States District Court, Northern District of California, and to Judge J. Clifford Wallace of the United States Court of Appeals for the Ninth Circuit.
+Following law school, Mr. Bern served as a law clerk to Judge Charles A. Legge of the U.S. District Court for the Northern District of California, and to then-Chief Judge J. Clifford Wallace of the U.S. Court of Appeals for the Ninth Circuit.